aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 administrator.
 With `LOGIN_DISABLED`, the same anonymous browser access allowed by Config is used; private calibration ownership is still separated by a browser-specific token.

+### Multiple ASI676MC units

+The camera selector binds uploaded or discovered evidence, session ownership, and save-time identity checks to one physical camera record.
+It does not create a per-camera repair profile. `IMAGE_ASI676MC_REPAIR` is one installation-wide configuration block, so applied thresholds and repair constants are used by every ASI676MC processed with that configuration.

+This is appropriate for the usual one-camera installation.
+An installation that regularly swaps between, or processes data from, multiple physical ASI676MC units must currently keep one shared profile or recalibrate when the active unit changes.
+Per-camera calibration profiles are possible future work and would require a configuration and runtime design change rather than a calibration-page-only change.

 The page supports two input paths.